VickyWai/The-framework-to-pretrain-ResNet-in-Hyper4Route/data/readme.txt

-#--------------- Dict structure ---------------#
 The 'CityMeshAttributes' folder contains statistical data on feature elements of 1km*1km grids, with the feature data for each grid in the city Shanghai being stored in a dict format as a single json file, with the file name being the map ID of the grid.
+The original data is obtained from OpenStreetMap, and then further processed to obtain the feature vectors in the json files.
+The feature embeddings are spectral embeddings, trained through the SpectralNet.
+Here, we we directly provide the final trained results.
 {
 	"id": File name/Map ID,